Sales Summary & Analytics Guide

 Interpretation:

-- Period 1: Highest rate at $1.54 with low volume
+- Period 1: Highest volume (~$30K) with the lowest rate at ~$1.00

 7. Period Selection